nathanvda/cocoon/README.markdown

 ````

 Do note that for the callbacks to work there has to be a surrounding container (div), where you can bind the callbacks to.
-Note that the default `removal-callback` is called _before_ removing the nested item.

 ### Control the Insertion behaviour